rogerallen/GridStrument/README.md

 With the USB Cord plugged in, go to Settings -> More... -> Tethering & portable hotspot -> USB Tethering and enable tethering.

-On the Mac, this driver works for me http://joshuawise.com/horndis.
+* On the Mac, this driver works for me http://joshuawise.com/horndis.
+See your server IP address in System Preferences -> Network.
-On the PC, *TBD*
+* On the PC, *TBD*
-On Linux, *TBD*
+* On Linux, *TBD*

 ## License